 - 3 – Fireside Chat – For the past three or four years, my girlfriends Allison, Joan and I meet on a Friday afternoon around the holidays to catch up on our lives.
 We, unfortunately, don’t get to see each other very often so it’s our way of staying in touch and sharing our lives with each other.
 It’s just a casual conversation but we cover the past year and what we’re looking forward to in the year to come.

 - 4 – Book Swap (or Gift Swap) – My friend Joan (yes, the Fireside Chat Joan) has an annual party early in January where she invites all her friends who love to read.
 We all bring the books we’ve read over the past year and swap them for new (to us) books.
 She serves coffee and pastries (or has it in a nearby neighborhood coffee shop) and we all spend a Saturday morning sharing books and fun conversations.
-You could also do this with your friends and exchange gifts you got but don’t really want!
+You could can you buy a generic for nexium also do this with your friends and exchange gifts you got but don’t really want!
 That’s much better than putting in the gift drawer and possibly re-gifting to the original gift giver!

 - 5 – Cookie Exchange – Another friend invites her girlfriends who love to bake together for an annual cookie exchange.
 If there are eight girlfriends, each is told to bring eight dozen cookies (bagged by the dozen).
 Then everyone leaves with dozens of wonderful treats for family and holiday festivities.
 (They also share the recipes.)